Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Performance Evaluation and Analysis

 \section{Performance Evaluation and Analysis}

-We have implemented the CKD framework and dataset collected and made it publicly available on GitHub.\footnote{\url{https://github.com/Deakin-RF-Sensing}} Small video sequences of 5-7 seconds are captured with the timestamps alongside PicoScenes producing a CSI file containing all WiFi frames.
-Each frame has a number of features.
-We extracted the system time with the raw CSI data.
-This data is then converted/stored as a NumPy array and fed into the CKD along with the matching video frames.
+We have implemented the CKD framework and used the dataset collected from the testbed.
+Small video sequences of 5-7 seconds are captured with the timestamps alongside PicoScenes, producing a CSI file containing all WiFi frames.
+Each frame has several features.
+We extracted the system time from the raw CSI data.
+These data are then converted/stored as a NumPy array and fed into the CKD along with the matching video frames.